puppetlabs/trapperkeeper/README.md

 A Leiningen template is available that shows a suggested project structure:

     lein new trapperkeeper my.namespace/myproject

+Once you've created a project from the template, you can run it via the lein alias:

+    lein tk

 Note that the template is not intended to suggest a specific namespace organization;
 it's just intended to show you how to write a service, a web service, and tests